algorandfoundation/liquid-auth/.decisions/5-Persistent-Peer-to-Peer.md

 #### Cons:

-- Requires securing of the RequestId to prevent impersonation
+- Requires securing of the initial RequestId to prevent impersonation
-- Requires display of the RequestId to initiate connections with peers
+- Requires display of the RequestId to initiate the first connection with peers
 - Keepalive and persistence with origin servers are non-trivial
 - Requires federation for cross-origin requests (less decentralized)
 - Brokering messages is non-trivial and relies on a third party (Google caBLE/Hybrid)
 - Uses socket.io for message ordering

-### Larger Refactor (TBD)
+### Larger Refactor

 > [!NOTE]
 > We should consider this as an option to separate the concerns of Authentication and Communication